The Ultimate Portfolio Career – An Interview with Dr. Meng Aw-Yong

 - A Fitness to Practice Assessor and a Suitable Person for the GMC,

 - A Hon Lecturer for Queen Mary University of London and Specialty editor (medicine) for the Medicine, Science and Law Journal and,

 - An examiner for the FFLM membership exam.

 Having a portfolio career used to depend on your personality type but nowadays with changes to the NHS, a portfolio career is about preventing burnout i.e. sustainability for a speciality.

-For me, it makes the whole week bearable, provides varied interest – it makes A&E (EM) more bearable as working full time in the pressures nowadays may have meant a different career choice.
+For me, it makes the whole week bearable and provides varied interest; it makes A&E (EM) more bearable as working full time in the pressures nowadays may have meant a different career choice.

 Meeting and talking with serial killers, terrorists and drug dealers is not the usual part of a doctor’s social circle.
-It also reinvigorates me as you realise how much the public and other civil sectors value our contributions to society.
+Also, it reinvigorates me as you realise how much the public and other civil sectors value our contributions to society.